spiceai/samples/cdc-debezium/sasl-scram/README.md

-# Streaming changes in real-time with Debezium CDC
+# Streaming changes in real-time with Debezium CDC and SASL/SCRAM authentication

-Change Data Capture (CDC) is a technique to capture changed rows from a database's transaction log and deliver to consumers with low latency.
-Leveraging this technique allows Spice to keep locally accelerated datasets up-to-date in real-time with the source data, and is highly efficient by only transferring the changed rows instead of re-fetching the entire dataset on refresh.

-In this sample we will have a local Postgres database with a table `customer_addresses` and a Spice runtime that accelerates the data from the `customer_addresses` table.
-A Debezium connector will capture changes from the `customer_addresses` table and publish them to a Kafka topic called `cdc.public.customer_addresses`.
-The Spice runtime will consume the changes from the Kafka topic and keep an accelerated dataset updated with the changes, including the initial state.
+This sample is identical to the [cdc-debezium](../README.md) sample, but using SASL/SCRAM over TLS authentication for Kafka instead of PLAINTEXT.

 ## Pre-requisites